-The Maine Medical Center School of Surgical Technology is designed to prepare qualified individuals to become surgical technologists.
-It is a one-year, self-contained program divided into two six-month semesters.
+The Maine Medical Center (MMC) School of Surgical Technology is designed to prepare qualified individuals to become surgical technologists.
+It is a one-year program divided into two six-month semesters.
 This is a full time program of study.
-Part time and evening classes are not available.
+Part time, evening, and online classes are not available.
 Credits from other post-secondary institutions may not be transferred.
+There are no prerequisites.

 Classes begin in: